Discover Khao Yai!

 – PB Wine Valley:

-Start the day early the morning and hop on the 9 AM Winery tour at PB Wine Valley, a 350-hectare vineyard and the largest in Khao Yai.
-At 350 meters above sea-level, the conditions are perfect for growing certain varieties of wine grapes as well as many seasonal fruits you can find here.
+Start the day early in the morning and hop on the 9 AM Winery tour at PB Wine Valley, a 350-hectare vineyard and the largest in Khao Yai.
+At 350 meters above sea level, the conditions are perfect for growing certain varieties of wine grapes as well as many seasonal fruits you can find here.
 The tour brings you through vineyards, the wine factory and of course, to taste some wine.
 Kids, as well as those who aren’t up for alcohol, can ask for a full glass of 100% Shiraz Grape juice instead.

 – Farm Chokchai:

 This 100-hectare farm holds tours twice a day from Tuesday to Friday and every 20 minutes over the weekends.
-The tour brings you through the farm’s agriculture processes, a rodeo show and even has an ice cream making classes (only available through pre-booking).
+The tour brings you through the farm’s agriculture processes, a rodeo show and even has ice cream making classes (only available through pre-booking).
 If you miss the farm tour, there are also ATV rides that bring you into the forest and an open farm with sheep & horses you can feed.
 There’s also a Chokchai museum that houses a wide range of collections from cowboy merchandise to vintage cars and cameras.

 – Ban Mai Chay Nam: